AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/2.2.4.1.png?">

-#### 2.2.5.
+### 2.2.5.
 Additional Information

 Both the SPIKE™ Distance Sensor and OpenMV Cam H7 Plus are mounted to a SPIKE™ Large Motor.
 For more information, visit [Rotating Camera & Distance Sensor](#41-rotating-camera--distance-sensor)

 ***

-## 3. Obstacle Management
+# 3. Obstacle Management

-In order to detect the position and negotiate with the color of the obstacles, a specific strategy must be well-planned to possibly finish three (3) laps in Obstacle Challenge Rounds.
-The team had spent a fair amount of time considering different thoughts and ideas to efficiently manage the obstacles on the game field; always giving space for new yet excellent ideas to be added in the team's strategy.
+In order to detect and negotiate with the present obstacles on the field, a specific strategy must be well-planned to possibly complete three (3) laps in both Open and Obstacle Challenge Rounds.
+The team had spent a fair amount of time considering different thoughts and ideas to efficiently manage these obstacles; always giving space for new yet excellent ideas to be added in the team's strategy.

+## 3.1 Open Challenge

+In Open Challenge Rounds, the only obstacles present on the game field are its outer boundary wall and the randomly placed inner wall.
+The robot must not touch the outer wall and must not move the inner wall to successfully finish the three laps requirement.

+## 3.2 Obstacle Challenge

+In Obstacle Challenge Rounds, the number of obstacles on the game field increases significantly.
+In addition to the outer boundary wall and the randomly placed inner wall, there are up to seven (7) traffic signs and two (2) parking lot boundaries, all which are randomly positioned on the game field.
+The traffic signs are also random in color; they may be green or red.
+The robot must pass a green traffic sign to the left and a red traffic sign to the right, and the robot must park between the parking lot boundaries after finishing three laps.
+Lastly, the robot must not touch any of the traffic signs and parking lot boundaries.

-### 3.1.
+### 3.2.1.
 Traffic Sign Detection
 The camera is programmed to use LAB thresholds to identify the color of the traffic signs, which should be either green or red.
 A proper given threshold can be obtained with different ways, but trial and error should be enough and being familiarized with the LAB color space could help.
 Here are the LAB thresholds of the team for the obstacles:

 ```py